12 Best Tofino Campsites For Your Tofino Camping Trip

 Long Beach Golf Course and Campground

 Long Beach Golf Course and Campground is a great family-friendly campsite in the Tofino area.
-As the name suggests, it's also a good place to stay for visitors wanting to play some golf during their trip.
+As the name suggests, it's also an excellent place to stay for visitors wanting to play golf during their trip.

 This campsite is surrounded by British Columbian rainforest.
-It's just a short walk or 2-minute drive to Long Beach and the National Park Reserve.
-Tent camping and full-service RV hook-up are available.
+It's just a short walk or two-minute drive to Long Beach and the National Park Reserve.
+Tent camping and full-service RV hook-ups are available.

 Each campsite includes a fire pit and a picnic table.
-Bathrooms are found around the campground, and dogs are allowed for 5 CAD a day each.
-There's additionally a restaurant on the campsite that serves food from Tacofino, a well-known Tofino-founded taco restaurant.
+Bathrooms are found around the campground, and dogs are allowed for a small daily fee.
+Additionally, a restaurant on the campsite serves food from Tacofino, a well-known Tofino-founded taco restaurant.

-If you're planning to golf, there's a driving range and a 36-hole golf course.
-An 18-hole, mini-golf course is also on-site for those traveling with children, or for adult guests looking for a fun activity!
+If you plan to golf, there's a driving range and a 36-hole golf course.
+An 18-hole, mini-golf course is also on-site for those traveling with children or for adult guests looking for a fun activity!

 Surf Grove Campground

-The campsite is pet friendly; however, there is a 20 CAD pet fee.
+The campsite is pet friendly but has a 20 CAD pet fee.
 Surf Grove is also very child friendly.
-Board games and scavenger hunts are offered to keep kids occupied during the evenings or on rainy days.
-There's additionally a camp store selling camping essentials like firewood, ice, and S'mores supplies!
+Board games and scavenger hunts are offered to keep kids occupied during the evenings or rainy days.
+Additionally, a camp store sells camping essentials like firewood, ice, and S'mores supplies!

 Crystal Cove Beach Resort